From veering triangulations to link spaces and back again

 We make the same argument to the left of $e$.
 This produces branch lines $S$ in $N^c$ and $V$ in $N_d$ so that $\lambda(d, V)$ links $\lambda(c, S)$.
 Thus the points

-appear in $S^1(\alpha)$ in that anti-clockwise order.
-Let $T'$ be the branch line in $N^d$, adjacent to $T$, chosen so that $c$ lies in $[\bdy T', \bdy T]^\acw$.
+appear in $\Circle$ in that anticlockwise order.
+Let $T'$ be the branch line in $N^d$, adjacent to $T$, chosen so that $c$ lies in $[\bdy T', \bdy T]^{\acw}$.
 We define $S'$, $U'$, and $V'$ similarly.
 Applying \reflem{CrownsInterleave} and \reflem{CrownsCross} we deduce that the points